aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/faqs/performance-configuration/_index.md

 {{< /highlight >}}
 ### **Performance Parameters**
 - LimitCellsNumberForMerged – The default value of the parameter is 1000000.
-The parameter value is set by the client and is not effected by the performance parameter's switch.
+The parameter value is set by the client and is not affected by the performance parameter's switch.
 Please refer to the following configuration.

 **XML**